abusby/php-vadersentiment/README.md

-#VADER-Sentiment-Analysis
+#VADER Sentiment Analysis

-VADER (Valence Aware Dictionary and sEntiment Reasoner) is a lexicon and rule-based sentiment analysis tool that is specifically attuned to sentiments expressed in social media.
-It is fully open-sourced under the MIT License (we sincerely appreciate all attributions and readily accept most contributions, but please don't hold us liable).
+VADER (Valence Aware Dictionary and sEntiment Reasoner) is a lexicon and rule-based sentiment analysis tool that iessed in social media.